gnu-octave/serialize/README.md

 Serialization functions for built-in [GNU Octave data types](http://www.gnu.org/software/octave/doc/interpreter/Built_002din-Data-Types.html#Built_002din-Data-Types).

 With this you can get a human-readable string from an octave object which can be retrieved with "eval".
-The intended purpose is to serialize object for transmission over byte-stream channels or for storage in databases while perserve the readability by humans(in contrast to the usage of typecast for example).
+The intended purpose is to serialize objects for transmission over byte-stream channels or for storage in databases while perserve the readability by humans(in contrast to the usage of typecast for example).

 The principle is as with JSON: eval(serialize(data)) == data